 If Dr. Wheeler's 10 Simple Solutions to Stress could be put into a pill, it would be prescribed in record numbers.
 This book teaches a set of skills that will substantially improve your quality of life and health.
 I will be recommending Dr. Wheeler's book to my patients and make it required reading for my medical students. -Meg Hayes, MD, assistant professor of family medicine at Oregon Health and Science University

 This is a fine, fine book by a thoughtful, caring physician-a clearly written, well documented, eminently practical guide to reducing your stress, decreasing your risk of chronic illness, and just plain feeling better. -James S. Gordon, MD, founder and director of the Center for Mind-Body Medicine, and author of Manifesto for a New Medicine

-Claire Michaels Wheeler, MD, PhD, is an instructor at Oregon Health and Science School of Medicine and Portland State University, as well as a faculty member for the Center for Mind-Body Medicine in Washington, DC.
+Claire Michaels Wheeler, MD, PhD, is an instructor at Oregon Health and Science University School of Medicine, and Portland State University; as well as a faculty member at The Center for Mind-Body Medicine in Washington, DC.